 Substance abuse is a worldwide problem and is present in every community.
 The problem has existed for years and is becoming more prevalent.
 Substance abuse affects all communities and all members of the community.

 ACT on Drugs, Inc., a non-profit 501(C)(3) organization with a mission to educate parent’s, teens, and professionals about addictive and psychoactive substances, both legal and illegal, which are available in their community.
 The staff consists of qualified educators/trainers with extensive experience in substance abuse education and knowledge of the medical consequences of substance abuse.

-Act on Drugs is supported by donations from philanthropic organization and from private individuals.
-Private donors have access to educational materials, including instructional DVDs, developed by Act on Drugs.
+ACT on Drugs is supported by donations from philanthropic organizations and from private individuals.
+Private donors have access to educational materials, including instructional DVDs, developed by ACT on Drugs.